 Please note that each student has to write the midterm test.
 If you are unable to write the exam on the scheduled date, and have advanced knowledge and permission, the instructor will provide you with an opportunity to write an alternate version of the test at an alternate time.
 Note that this is not automatic and that a written request for alternate exam has to be made, along with the supporting documents, well ahead of the scheduled date.

-The quizzes are planned as per the following schedule:
+The quizzes are planned as per the following schedule (subject to change):

 - Quiz #1: Weight: 15%.
-Date: January 30, 2023 - Quiz #2: Weight: 15%.
-Date: February 27, 2023 - Quiz #3: Weight: 15%.
-Date: April 03, 2023
+Date: January 29, 2025 - Quiz #2: Weight: 15%.
+Date: February 26, 2025 - Quiz #3: Weight: 15%.
+Date: April 02, 2025

 Mid-Term (25%)